Omni-Diffusion: Unified Multimodal Understanding and Generation with Masked Discrete Diffusion: Implementation Details

 \section{Implementation Details}

 Our model is initialized with the weights of the pre-trained Dream-7B-Instruct \cite{Dream} discrete diffusion language model.
 For modality-specific processing, we incorporate MAGViT-v2 \cite{magvit_v2} for image tokenization, SenseVoiceSmall \cite{sencevoice} for speech encoding, and GLM-4-Voice decoder \cite{glm-4-voice} for speech decoding.
 The training datasets of \OurMethod in the three-stage progressive training pipeline are detailed in \cref{tab:data}.
-Optimization is performed using AdamW with hyperparameters set to $\beta_1=0.9$, $\beta_2=0.95$, and $\epsilon=1e-8$.
-We use a learning rate of $1e-4$ at stage 1 and stage 2, while the learning rate is reduced to $1e-5$ at stage 3.
-The maximum sequence length is set to $3072$ tokens across all training stages.
+Optimization is performed using AdamW with hyperparameters set to $\beta_1=0.9$, $\beta_2=0.95$, and $\epsilon=1\times 10^{-8}$.
+We use a learning rate of $1\times 10^{-4}$ at stage 1 and stage 2, while the learning rate is reduced to $1\times 10^{-5}$ at stage 3.
+The batch size and maximum sequence length are set to $128$ and $3072$ tokens across all training stages, respectively.
 We set $\gamma = 0.6$ for attenuated tail-pad masking.
-The position penalty parameters $\gamma_p$ and $N^T$ are set to $0.5$ and $L-100$ ($L$ denotes sequence length), respectively.
+The parameter $N^t$ for the position penalty is set to $L-100$ ($L$ denotes the token sequence length), and $\gamma_p$ is designed to decay as the token index increases, with a minimum value of 0.5.